sal55/langs/cthings/candm.md

 same as the string `"ABCD"`).

 **17** C character constants are also limited to the same size as `int`, so usually 4 characters.
-M has 64-bit types so they can go up to `'ABCDEFGH'`, or additionally up to 'ABCDEFGHIJKLMNOP' for 128-bit int.
+M has 64-bit types so they can go up to `'ABCDEFGH'`.

 **18** C uses suffixes such as `-U`, `-L` and `-LL` to control the types of integer literals (but see below about long/long long).
-M's literals have `i64` type unless their magnitude makes them `u64`, `i128` or `u128`.
+M's literals have `i64` type unless their magnitude makes them `u64`.
 There are no suffixes; to force a particular type, a cast is used.

 **19** Those `-LL` suffixes will anyway not work with types like `int64_t` (since that is usually implemented on top of either `long` or `long long`); special macros are needed.
 M has no such needs.